Your information rights

 You can ask to see the information that we have about you.

 We usually share information we have about you with you whenever we look at your needs or provide you with a service.
-You also have the right to ask for the information we have about you and our services which you use.
+You have the right to ask for the information we have about you and our services which you use by making a request for personal data or other information.
 When you ask for this information, we must try to let you see your personal information that you have asked for, if we have it.
 There might be some times when we cannot let you see this information, but if this is the case we will always tell you why.

 You can ask us to change your personal information you think is inaccurate (Rectification)